Skip to main content

 • Performance — Optimized schema, proper indexes, no EAV overhead

-• Independence — No dependency on WordPress options table
+• Independence — No dependency on the WordPress options table

-• Scalability — Can handle thousands of products/orders efficiently
+• Scalability — Handles thousands of products/orders efficiently

-• Clean separation — Plugin data and theme data don't interfere
+• Clean separation — Plugin, theme and Core data never interfere

 Plugin Data Access